Hello. We use computers and our indomitable will to transform pure thought into digital magic.

 Show and tell

-For the last couple of years or so we’ve run a monthly event where people can demonstrate side projects, open-source projects, etc, in an informal setting with the aim of garnering friendly and constructive feedback.
+From 2014 until 2019 we ran a monthly event where people demonstrated side projects, open-source projects, etc, in an informal setting with the aim of garnering friendly and constructive feedback.

 Get in touch